vlourme/leafodm/README.md

 ## Usage tips
-This library is very useful when combined with [`class-transformer`](https://github.com/typestack/class-transformer/) and [`class-validator`](https://github.com/typestack/class-validator), no need to instance your model and write date to every fields.
+This library is very useful when combined with [`class-transformer`](https://github.com/typestack/class-transformer/) and [`class-validator`](https://github.com/typestack/class-validator), no need to instance your model and write data to every fields.
 Here is an example with the web framework [FoalTS](http://foalts.org/):
 ```ts
 @Post('/register')